harshnisar/ml-india/_posts/2017-02-06-ml-india-interview-ankit-anand.md

 layout: post
 title: "ML-India interview series - Mr. Ankit Anand, Ph.D. student, IIT Delhi"

 excerpt: "Ankit is a PhD Student at Computer Science and Engineering department of IIT Delhi.
-He is advised by [Dr. Parag Singla](http://www.cse.iitd.ac.in/~parags/) and [Dr. Mausam](http://homes.cs.washington.edu/~mausam/).
+He is advised by Dr. Parag Singla and Dr. Mausam.
 His primary research interests are Artificial Intelligence Planning, Reinforcement Learning and Probabilistic Graphical Models.

-In the past, I have worked in the area of Cloud Systems with [Dr. J.Lakshmi](http://www.serc.iisc.ernet.in/~jlakshmi/) and [Prof S.K.
-Nandy ](http://cadl.iisc.ernet.in/cadlab/people/nandy/)during my M.Tech at [Department of Computational and Data Sciences ](http://www.cds.iisc.ac.in/)(Formerly part of Super-computer Education and Research Centre), Indian Institute of Science, Bangalore.
-I did my Bachelors from [Punjab Engineering College (PEC), Chandigarh](http://www.pec.ac.in/)
+In the past, he has worked in the area of Cloud Systems with Dr. J.Lakshmi and Prof S.K.
+Nandy during his M.Tech at Department of Computational and Data Sciences(Formerly part of Super-computer Education and Research Centre), Indian Institute of Science, Bangalore.
+He did his Bachelors from Punjab Engineering College (PEC), Chandigarh.
 "
 tags: [india, machine learning, data science, interview, priya, IIIT-H, International Institute of Information Technology Hyderabad]
 comments: true